 Moving to a new place is exciting – but it can also be daunting and confusing.
 If you’re moving to Singapore or you’re new in town and trying to work out the lie of the land, who better to give advice on adapting to life in the Little Red Dot than other expats who have ‘been there, done that’!
 We asked Expat Living readers to reflect on some of the great things about living in Singapore – along with a few of the challenges.
-We’ve also compiled a list of readers’ tips to help you prepare for the move or settle in once you’re here.
+We’ve also compiled a list of expat tips on moving to Singapore and settling in once you’re here.

 Pros and cons